s4SHIVam7/google_Img_Search_LWC/README.md

-# Lightning Web Component: QR Code Generator
+# Lightning Web Component: Image Search and Display

-This Lightning Web Component (LWC) allows you to display a QR code in your Salesforce Lightning application.
-It provides a simple interface to input text, generate a QR code, and display it on the page.
+This Lightning Web Component (LWC) allows you to search and display images froom your Salesforce org and Google.
+It provides a user-friendly interface to search for images and view them directly on your Lightning page.

 ## Features

-- Generate QR codes from text input.
+- Search for images from Salesforce.
-- Display the QR code Image on your Lightning page.
+- Display the searched images on your Lightning page from google.
+- Display the image to view it in full size.

 ## Installation